-- The proof for the expected height of a binary search tree for randomly arriving elements implies the expected running time of Quicksort is $O(n \log n)$. - We now show that the running time of Quicksort is $O(n \log n)$ with high probability by applying the Chernoff bounds. - Recall: the procedure of Quicksort can be represented by a binary tree, where each node represents a pivoting, the two children being the two subsets resulting from comparisons with the pivoting element. - The running time for each level in total is O(n), so we will show that with high probability the height of the tree is O(log n).
+- The procedure can be represented by a binary tree, where each node represents a pivoting, the two children being the two subsets resulting from comparisons with the pivoting element. - The running time for each level in total is O(n), so it suffices to show that, with high probability, the height of the tree is $O(\log n)$ .